Deferred payment agreement

 Local authorities aren’t obliged to offer a deferred payment, but if they don’t, they must give the reason in writing.

-Both the interest rate and charge are designed to cover the local authority’s costs in making the loan; they aren't allowed to make a profit from the arrangement.
+Local authorities can also include additional set-up fees and administration charges.
+But these should only be set to cover the costs involved in making the loan.
+They aren’t allowed to generate a profit from the arrangement.

 When the property is sold, the executor of the estate will be liable to repay the debt out of the estate, although they are not themselves personally liable.